andya17/andya17-gis.github.io/_posts/2023-09-28-report-1-blog.md

 - I fixed the position of a data table which was continuing off the page.
 - I altered the arguements of one instance of a mapping function with the tmap package in order to show the entirety of the color ramp.
 - I changed the transparency of points on a scatterplot to more clearly show outlier values.
-- I added a paragraph to the discussion based on the above point.
+- I added a paragraph to the end discussion based on the above point.
 - I integrated information from two separate discussion sections (by Professor Holler and his colleague Emily, respectively) into one cohesive section.
+Only the last paragraph of the discussion was written by me.
 - I added a conclusion section which provides a judgement of whether the reproduction was a success.

 From completing this assignment, I have learned that integrating the thoughts of multiple authors can be a complicated process.
 I also learned about parameters in the kableExtra and the tmap R packages.
 The reproduction most clearly differs in the discussion section and the conclusion section, the latter of which did not exist in the previous version of the reproduction study.
 I would hope that these changes, along with small changes to three specific figures, are improvements to the study.
 In particular, I believe that forming one discussion section should improve the readability of the report and decrease time in which a reader moves from one discussion section to another to discern differences in content.